 Two other airports east of Moscow, in Yaroslavl and Nizhny Novgorod, more than 400 km east of the Russian capital, were also closed, according to Russian aviation authorities, quoted by DPA.

-The governor of the Moscow region also said that at least seven apartments had been damaged.
+The governor of the Moscow region also reported that at least seven apartments had been damaged.
 According to Vorobyov, residents of a multi-storey apartment building in the Ramenskoye district of the Moscow region, about 50 km southeast of the Kremlin, were evacuated.
+The railway infrastructure at the Domodedovo railway station, about 35 km south of Moscow, was damaged by falling debris from a drone, RIA Novosti news agency reported.